mikedh/trimesh/README.md

 ## Use Cases

-The `trimesh.Trimesh` object is most useful on single body, watertight mesh that represents a volume.
-Visuals are color only (no texture).
+The `trimesh.Trimesh` object is most useful on single body, watertight meshes that represents a volume.

 If you expect multibody geometry, you are best off dealing with them as a list of `Trimesh` objects, or as a `trimesh.Scene` object which includes things like overall bounding boxes, convex hulls, etc:

 ```
 mesh = trimesh.load('multibody.STL')

-# will heal small holes and only output watertight bodies
+# will split meshes into clean watertight chunks
-meshes = mesh.split(only_watertight=True)

-# will split meshes, and will always return a scene
+# always returns a Scene object
 scene = trimesh.scene.split_scene(mesh)

 # if you want it back as a single multibody mesh, the splitting
 # will heal problems with individual bodies before concatenating
-blob = scene.dump().sum()
+multi = scene.dump().sum()

 ```